sparklemotion/nokogiri.org/README.markdown

 rake preview    # Watches, and mounts a webserver at http://localhost:4000
 ```

-To learn more about the process of creating pages and previewing them, check out the Octopress page on [blogging](http://octopress.org/docs/blogging/).

 ## Troubleshooting/Contributing

-Think you've found a typo or have a suggestion?
-Check out the Nokogiri guide to [contributing](http://nokogiri.org/tutorials/getting_help.html), or open a [pull request](https://github.com/sparklemotion/nokogiri.org/pulls) with your suggested changes.
+To contribute to the tutorials, please visit [github.com/sparklemotion/nokogiri.org-tutorials](https://github.com/sparklemotion/nokogiri.org-tutorials).
+Pull requests accepted!

+To contribute to the this site, please send a pull request.

+Also, you may want to check out the Nokogiri guide to [contributing](http://nokogiri.org/tutorials/getting_help.html).

 ## License